-The Norway winter itinerary below is perfect for the New Year’s Eve or Christmas break or just any type of winter holiday.
+The Norway winter itinerary below is perfect for New Year’s Eve or Christmas break or just any type of winter holiday.
 We tried to balance the peaceful stay in nature with some outdoor winter adventures and exploring some beautiful places.
 As a bonus, they happen to be off-season in the winter, which basically means – no people, only nature and you, so the best time ever.

 You can switch things around and adjust them to your needs, but I wanted to give you some ideas on the best places to go in Norway in winter, especially when you start your trip from Oslo.

-However, remember, that travel in Norway in winter is more difficult than any other season.
+However, remember, that travel in Norway in winter is more difficult than in any other season.
 You always need to account for the bad weather and early dark hours when you calculate the driving time.
-More about how to drive in Norway in winter, what to expect, and the details about car rental in Norway below.
+More about how to drive in Norway in winter, what to expect, and the details about car rental in Norway are below.
 Don’t forget to pack proper Norway winter clothing with you, to make sure you are prepared for any type of weather.